Home |

 |

-Similar to wet season form but with fewer black scales,
+Similar to wet season form but with fewer black scales, fewer black markings and lighter in coloration. |

 Back to the Plain Orange Tip